ethanlee515/crypto-research-notes/homomorphic-notes.md

 \- [Homomorphic Encryption Standard](https://homomorphicencryption.org/wp-content/uploads/2018/11/HomomorphicEncryptionStandardv1.1.pdf)

+This is surprisingly challenging, compared to NIST PQC standardization.
 * FHE interface is more complicated!
 Different FHEs are good at different things.
-	* BFV and BGV (theoretically [equivalent](https://arxiv.org/abs/2101.07078)) are leveled and batched
+	* BFV and BGV (can be [unified](https://eprint.iacr.org/2021/204)) are leveled and batched
 	* CKKS is fast but inexact - good for ML
-	* TFHE introduces fast bootstrapping
+	* TFHE introduces fast bootstrapping at the cost of batching
+	* Chimeric FHE might fit somewhere here too
 * Parameter selection is hard!
+	* It's not like Dilithium that just has 3 sets of agreed parameters.
-More complicated functions => larger q => less secure => larger n.
-Input magnitude also matters.
+	* More complicated functions => larger q => less secure => need larger n.
+	* Input magnitude also matters.
+* None of the NIST PQC round 3 candidates are homomorphic.

 ## Lack of support for non-experts?